OpenOrienteering/mapper/faq.md

 ### Will Mapper be available for iPhone / iPad?

 Probably not, due to distribution issues.
 Technically, a build should be feasible.

+## Experienced mappers' corner

+### What are the most notable differences to OCAD?

+* Whole objects can be moved by dragging the dashed magenta bounding box.
+* There is a single tool for straight lines and Bézier curves.
+* Addition and removal of path points (vertices) can be achieved via **Edit** tool using various combinations of keyboard modifiers.
+See the status line at the bottom edge of the window for dynamically updated help.
+See also [Drawing](#drawing).
+* Dash points can be added and removed using the **Edit** tool after pressing **Ctrl-Space** on keyboard.
+* Corner points do not exist per se.
+Move the Bézier curve handles independently while holding keyboard **Shift** key.
+* Edge lines of double line symbols (roads et al) are inactive.
+Mapper does not support cutting out parts of the side lines.
+* Partial map export is done via a tool.
+See [Advanced editing](#advanced-editing).